Marcus Milling Legendary Geoscientist Medal

 Selection Procedure and Criteria

-Nomination forms may be submitted to AGI by individuals or Member Societies.
+Nomination forms may be submitted to AGI by individuals or by Member Societies.
 Nominations should include a detailed description of the candidate’s achievements and 50-word candidate citation.
-The determination will be made by a special five-person Marcus Milling Legendary Geoscientist Medal (MMLGM) Nominating Committee consisting of the Chair and Vice Chair of the AGI Foundation and AGI’s current President, President Elect, and Past President.
-The AGI President will chair the Nominating Committee.
+The determination will be made by a special five-person Marcus Milling Legendary Geoscientist Medal (MMLGM) Nominating Committee consisting of the Chair, which is AGI’s current President, President Elect, Past President, and representatives of the Geoscience Development Roundtable.
 Once the Nominating Committee determines its final candidate, their selection needs to be confirmed by the AGI Board of Directors in order to become official.

 Description of the Medal

-The award will be a 3.5" bronze medal.
+The award will be a bronze medal.
 The obverse side bears a likeness of Marcus Milling with the words “Marcus Milling / AGI Legendary Geoscientist.”
 The medal will have a ribbon attached for hanging around the neck of the recipient and displayed in a wooden box with a brass plate engraved with the name of the recipient and the year of the award.
-The person or organization successfully nominating a candidate is asked to help draft the announcement of the award and provide citation.

 Presention of the Medal

-Presentation of the award will be by the AGI Foundation Chair or his/her designee at an appropriate national society convention or meeting.
+Presentation of the award will be by the AGI President or a designee at an appropriate national society convention or meeting.
 In 2011 AAPG agreed to presentation of this award at their Presidential Awards ceremony in conjunction with their annual meeting.

 Recipients